-You need to introduce each colour leaf, and what the colour stands for (i.e. what question is being asked) for each new stage.
+For each new stage, you need to introduce each colour of leaf, and what the colour stands for (i.e. what question is being asked).
 You can see an example of how to do this in this video on running a workshop.

 You can use these introductory slides (PowerPoint sides you can download) in your workshop.
 They not only have these key messages, they also have pictures to illustrate them.